nicodefaa/SovellustenHakkerointi/h2_break_and_unbreak.md

 <img width="420" height="168" alt="kuva" src="https://github.com/user-attachments/assets/0bde5379-496b-4cb7-8316-b5b19018eac5" />

-I opened the staff-only.py file in text editor *micro staff-only.py*.
+I opened the staff-only.py file in text editor *micro staff-only.py*:

 <img width="516" height="36" alt="kuva" src="https://github.com/user-attachments/assets/b49998e9-cb94-4470-9d97-4d365fe8bf24" />

+In the file, I changed two lines:

+*sql = "SELECT password FROM pins WHERE pin='"+pin+"';"* into: *sql = "SELECT password FROM pins WHERE pin=:pin;"* and
+*res=db.session.execute(text(sql))* into: *res = db.session.execute(text(sql), {"pin": pin})*

+Now, when I tried to do the same trick as before:

 <img width="454" height="763" alt="kuva" src="https://github.com/user-attachments/assets/57a3f0b4-425a-497d-950d-a72a41a9f95a" />

+Pressing the Reveal my password -button returned *(not found)*, and the *input type* on the inspector returned back to *number*.

 <img width="517" height="775" alt="kuva" src="https://github.com/user-attachments/assets/2ebef690-7725-4afc-9378-8dc52dad7d11" />

+I could not figure out the solution on my own even with the assistance of the course material, so I asked ChatGPT to help me with this.
+The above changes in the code were suggested by ChatGPT.

 Source: Karvinen 2024.